 Below are answers to the most commonly asked questions.
 If you don't find what you're looking for, please contact us.

-Created in 1923 under state law, the Sanitation Districts of Los Angeles County ("Sanitation Districts") are a regional agency that manages the wastewater (sewage) and solid waste (refuse) needs of over 5.6 million people in 78 cities and unincorporated county areas.
+Created in 1923 under state law, the Los Angeles County Sanitation Districts ("Sanitation Districts") are a regional agency that manages the wastewater (sewage) and solid waste (refuse) needs of over 5.6 million people in 78 cities and unincorporated county areas.
 The Sanitation Districts consist of 24 independent special districts that share one staff under a joint administration agreement.
 Each district has a Board of Directors, which is comprised of the mayor of the member cities and the Chair of the County Board of Supervisors for unincorporated territory.

 1. What wastewater infrastructure does the Sanitation Districts manage?